-If the sampler is located outdoors in freezing conditions, we recommend a BVS4300 outdoor model with factory installed heater and insulation.
-Note: As the interior floor of the cabinets is not insulated an added insulating factor is to fill the cavity under the cabinet between the mounting legs.
-This can best be accomplished using 2" foam board (available from your local building supply depot).
+If the sampler is located outdoors in freezing conditions, we recommend a BVS4300 with a factory installed heater and insulation.

+As the interior floor of the cabinets is not insulated, an added insulating factor is to fill the cavity under the cabinet between the mounting legs.
+This can best be accomplished using 5 cm (2 in) foam board (available from your local building supply store).

-Intake hose should be positioned to have as little horizontal as possible, so that no water can collect in the line and freeze.
+Intake hose should be positioned to have as little horizontal distance as possible, so that no water can collect in the line and freeze.

 In extreme cold conditions the intake hose should be insulated and/or heated.

 If the hose is positioned mostly vertical, the most prone point of freezing is where the hose enters the frozen water source.